smallrussian/Hydra/README.md

   <br>
 </h1>

-<h4 align="center"><b>Hydras</b> are very powerful creatures, therefore Nintendo should know, cut off one head and two more grow back..
+<h4 align="center"><b>Hydras</b> are very powerful creatures, therefore Nintendo should know, cut off one head and two more grow back in its place...
 <br>
 It is written in C++ with portability in mind, no builds are actively maintained as this is just an archive.
 </h4>